Baseball in the United Kingdom: Inductees to the National Baseball Hall of Fame and Museum

 Henry Chadwick, born in Exeter, was a sportswriter, baseball statistician and historian, often referred to as the "Father of Baseball", for his early reporting on and contribution to the development of the game.
 He edited the first baseball guide to be sold to the public.
 He is credited with creating box scores, as well as the scoring abbreviation "K" that designates a strikeout.
 He is also said to have created the statistics of batting average and earned run average (ERA).

 Tom Connolly, born in Manchester, was an umpire in Major League Baseball.
 He officiated in the National League from 1898 to 1900, followed by 31 years of service in the American League from 1901 to 1931.
 In over half a century as an American League umpire and supervisor, he established the high standards for which the circuit's arbiters became known, and solidified the reputation for integrity of umpires in the major leagues.

 Harry Wright, born in Sheffield, was described by fellow Hall of Fame inductee Henry Chadwick as "the father of professional base ball".
 Although not born in the United Kingdom, George Wright is another inductee of United Kingdom heritage.
 George is the brother of Harry, and his parents were born in England.

-Cornelius McGillicuddy, better known as Connie Mack, was a catcher, manager, and team owner.
-The longest-serving manager in Major League Baseball history, he holds records for wins (3,731), losses (3,948), and games managed (7,755).
-Mack was born in Brookfield, Massachusetts, in what is now East Brookfield on 22 December 1862.
-His mother, Mary McGillicuddy, was an immigrant from Belfast, his father was from pre-partition Ireland.

-John McGraw, born in Truxton, New York, was player and manager who, for almost thirty years, was manager of the New York Giants.
-His parents had emigrated from pre-partition Ireland around 1850.
-Also with parents who emigrated from pre-partition Ireland, Roger Bresnahan was nicknamed "the Duke of Tralee" and was a player and manager in US Major League Baseball.
-As a player, Bresnahan competed in MLB for the Washington Senators, Chicago Orphans, Baltimore Orioles, New York Giants, St. Louis Cardinals and Chicago Cubs.
-Bresnahan also managed the Cardinals and Cubs.

-Charles Radbourn, nicknamed "Old Hoss", was a pitcher who played 12 seasons in Major League Baseball (MLB).
-He played for Buffalo, Providence, Boston (National League), Boston (Player's League), and Cincinnati.
-He was born in New York, to parents who had emigrated from Bristol.

-Another Hall of Famer who can trace his ancestry back to the United Kingdom is former British national team coach Trevor Hoffman, whose mother was English and whose grandfather was a professional footballer with Southend United.